treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 <list_reverseiterator object at 0x7f3d4452f8d0>
 ```

-The only thing we can do with this iterator is loop over it (but only once):
+The only thing we can do with this iterator is a loop over it (but only once):

 ```python
 >>> list(reversed_numbers)